![]() |

 Mauritania doesn't produce its own beers and there's very few places to enjoy a drink.
 Again it's Heineken that's the easiest to get hold of in the upmarket hotels.

-The Merlot is obviously a wine label straight from the cellars of Milestii Mici
+The Merlot is a wine label straight from the cellars of Milestii Mici

 Above is a fancy casing for a bottle of Mongolian vodka.
 And very nice it was too.